programinglive/zettly/docs/reference/FOCUS_FEATURE.md

 - Shows current active focus if one exists
 - Automatically opens the focus dialog for first-time/first-session users who do not have a focus yet
 - Allows user to complete or delete current focus
+- When a focus is completed, automatically reopens the dialog with cleared fields so the user can immediately set the next focus
 - Provides dialog to set a new focus using an enlarged layout (3xl width, generous spacing) for improved readability
 - Handles loading and error states
 - Responsive design with Tailwind CSS